nicholasdille/k8s-caph-talos/README.md

 ## TODO

 - [ ] Talos
-- [ ] Idempotency (being able to restart and pick up where it left off)
+- [x] Idempotency (being able to restart and pick up where it left off)
+- [ ] Configure CIDRs for pods and services